 [END EQUATION]

-In this equation, Yij is the outcome of the ith patient in the jth practice; β0j is the overall constant (intercept) for each practice; variables β1,β2,…,βr describe estimated parameters for patient characteristics.
+In this equation, Yij is the outcome of the ith patient in the jth practice; β0j is the overall constant (intercept) for each practice; variables β1,β2,…,βr describe the estimated parameters for patient characteristics.
 Note that β1X1ij+β2X2ij+…+βrXrij is the total effect of patient-level characteristics on practice outcomes.
 The random variation in outcome at the individual level is eij .
 In this regression, all variables are measured across all patients in all practices—hence the indexes i and j indicating that data are for patient i in practice j.
 If the relationship between outcomes and patient features is not linear, a nonlinear model must be fitted.

 From this equation, we only use the intercepts, β0j, in subsequent analysis; everything else is ignored.
 The intercepts do not include any of the patient characteristics and thus describe the average outcome at the practice after removing the effects associated with patient characteristics.
 This is not the same as saying that the intercept is independent of the predictors.
-Different sets of predictors result in different intercepts, so intercepts are never independent of predictors; they are a function of predictors used.
+Different sets of predictors result in different intercepts, so intercepts are never independent of predictors; they are a function of the predictors used.
 Each practice has a different average outcome at the end of a microlevel regression.

 The next regression is to examine variations in the calculated average outcome at each practice.
-We want to explain these variations as a function of q practice level features Z1,Z2,…,Zq with the equation
+We want to explain these variations as a function of q practice-level features Z1,Z2,…,Zq with the equation

 [INSERT EQUATION]